googlecodelabs/mlkit-ios/README.md

 Getting Started
 ---------------
-Open the `final/` folder in each respective codelab in XCode to see the final product.
+Open the `final/` folder in codelab in XCode to see the final product.
 Visit the Google codelabs site to follow along the guided steps.

 Screenshots